IvanCherepov/customer-support-handbook/contacting-support.md

 The second chat system in use is Slack \([https://coreos.slack.com/](https://coreos.slack.com/)\).
 Slack is used for all internal communications and is the best way to get a question quickly answered by another staff member.

 # ADD CHATLIO TO CHAT

+ADD IRCCLOUD

 # ADD  SALESFORCE